davidwhitney/Ablingo/readme.md

 }
 ```

-We check if the property `forClientId` is in the received message, and if it is, only process the message if it's for that `client`.
+We check if the property `forClientId` is in the received message, and if it is, only process the message when it it for that `client`.
 We use this feature to issue bingo cards and acknowledge players joining a game.

 ### The Host